defold/extension-kaiads/README.md

 # KaiAds for Defold
 This is an integration of the KaiAds SDK with the Defold game engine.
-The integration is created a Defold native extension.
+The integration is created as a Defold native extension.

 ## Installation
 To use KaiAds in your Defold project, add the following URL to your game.project dependencies: